Javonet/javonet-docs/v1/enums/using-enum-type.md

 :display: calling
 :::

-How to pass enum as method argument
+How to pass enum as method argument:

 Assuming we have a custom `{called_name}` with the following class inside:

 :::code